Upper Kedron - Ferny Grove

 Upper Kedron - Ferny Grove shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's three schools have a combined enrollment of 3,185 students.
-Upper Kedron - Ferny Grove has above-average socio-educational conditions (ICSEA: 1080), with balanced educational provision including two primary schools and one secondary school serving distinct age groups.
-School capacity exceeds typical residential needs at 25.1 places per 100 residents compared to the regional average of 19.2, indicating that the area serves as an educational center for the broader region.
+The three schools in Upper Kedron - Ferny Grove have a combined enrollment of 3,185 students, with the area showing above-average socio-educational conditions (ICSEA: 1080).
+Education provision is balanced, with two primary and one secondary school serving distinct age groups.
+School capacity exceeds typical residential needs, at 25.1 places per 100 residents compared to the regional average of 19.2, indicating that the area serves as an educational center for the broader region.

 Frequently Asked Questions - Education